UBC has a clear framework to decide when divestment will be considered. This section highlights current and past divestment proposals.

 Fossil Fuel Divestment Proposal: 2014/2015

-The Board carefully considering a student and faculty proposal for divestment.
-As a result of a detailed review and third-party analysis by Koskie Minsky, an external law firm with expertise on responsible investment, the Board concluded that the proposal would not necessarily meet the objectives of addressing climate change or influencing corporate behaviour.
+The Board carefully considered the student and faculty proposal for divestment and a detailed third-party analysis by Koskie Minsky, an external law firm with expertise on responsible investment.
+The Board concluded that the proposal would not necessarily meet the objectives of addressing climate change or influencing corporate behaviour.

 The Board of Governors recognizes the importance of responsible investment and has put in place a process that allows us to balance the university’s fiduciary duty in managing the endowment fund with the interests of all its diverse university stakeholders.
 This allows for a deliberate process, which is designed to lead to decisions that will stand the test of time.